Case Study by Graeme Macrae Burnet

 The diaries are where the sparkle is and the dialogues between the narrator and Rebecca towards the end were the highlight for me.

-I wasn’t half as gripped by Case Study as I was with Graeme Macrae Burnet’s superb Man Booker short-listed His Bloody History (2015) or with the muted moods of his anti-detective novel The Accident on the A35 (2017).
-Looking forward to reading his first novel The Disappearance of Adèle Bedeau (2014).
+I wasn’t quite as gripped by Case Study as I was with Burnet’s superb His Bloody History or with the moody tones of The Accident on the A35, but I’m a fan and look forward to his next.